brandonuscg/qcpy_readme/tutorial.md

 1. Create a 2-qubit quantum circuit.
 2. Apply a Hadamard gate to the first qubit.
 3. Apply a CNOT gate, using the first qubit as control and the second as target.
+4. Display the circuit.
-4. Measure the circuit.
+5. Measure the circuit.
-5. Run program
-6. Show probability
+6. Run program.
-7. Show qsphere
+7. Show probability.
+8. Show qsphere.

 ## Step 1: Setting Up Your Python File
 Create a new Python file, e.g., `my_first_qc.py`, and start by importing the qcpy modules we need for building a circuit, measuring it, and visualizing it.